Offbeatmammal/ec_map/README.md

 - You can save a "Home" configuration which can be loaded at the start of day to show units in default positions (there are confirmations before save or load)
 - Help button basically shows these instructions

+Primarily designed for desktop, though most functionality will work on iPad (not recommended/tested on phone sized devices).
+Due to default iPadOS behaviour, dragging of icons onto the map isn't supported, but dragging units eithr by finger or pencil should work fine.

 # Config